eltang/qmk_firmware/readme.md

 ## `bool process_record_*(uint16_t keycode, keyrecord_t *record)`

 This function gets called on every keypress/release, and is where you can define custom functionality.
-The return value is whether or not QMK should continue processing the keycode - returning `false` stops the execution.
+The return value is whether or not the keycode should continue to be processed - returning `false` stops the execution.

 The `keycode` variable is whatever is defined in your keymap, eg `MO(1)`, `KC_L`, etc. and can be switch-cased to execute code whenever a particular code is pressed.